knbz/security-advisor/partners.md

 # Partners
 {: #setup-partner}

 IBM Business Partner integrations are a way to bring critical alerts and findings from third party providers into the {{site.data.keyword.security-advisor_long}} dashboard.
-These partners are working with IBM to help shape, simplify, and guide the integration experience for you.
+These partners are working with IBM to help create, simplify, and guide the integration experience for you.
 {: shortdesc}

 ## Before you begin